Data Flow Overview

 - Destinations.
 Destinations accept data and store them.
-Skyvia supports loading data to lots of target connectors among which — various cloud apps and databases.
+Skyvia supports loading data to lots of target connectors among which — various cloud apps and databases, as well as files - downloadable manually or placed to file storage services.
 You may also use outputs of a target component to process and send the successfully stored or failed records further to another destination, applying additional modifications if needed.

 Inputs, Outputs and Links

 Components have their inputs and outputs, which are data entry and exit points.
 You can connect outputs of one component to inputs of other components, creating a link.
 Links show the direction of data movement between components, and are displayed as arrows on the diagram.

 A component usually has one input (except source - source component has only output) and one or more outputs.
 Outputs can be of two kinds - regular outputs and error outputs.

 Records that have been successfully processed go to regular outputs.
 A component may have one or more regular outputs.
 Records that have failed to be processed go to the error output with error message added.
 A component can have either one error output, or no error outputs, if this component cannot fail processing a record at all.
 Links, going from regular outputs (regular links) are displayed as blue arrows, and links, going from error outputs are displayed as red arrows.